steven3363/OpenLP-2.4-Custom-Stage-Views-/README.md

 # Installation instructions

-Download the stage folder above and copy it to the data folder of your OpenLP folder.
+Download the 'stages' folder above and copy it to the data folder of your OpenLP folder.
+Please include all the files.

 Insure the 'Remote Plugin' is enabled.